Get Involved

 Humane Education

-Our Junior Service Program is an opportunity for kids ages 12-18 to volunteer at the SPCA Cincinnati and participate in activities that directly benefit the well-being of the animals at the SPCA Cincinnati Shelter, as well as the animals of the surrounding communities through our Chow Now Pantry program.
+Our Junior Service Program, presented by MedVet, is an opportunity for kids ages 12-18 to volunteer at the SPCA Cincinnati and participate in activities that directly benefit the well-being of the animals at the SPCA Cincinnati Shelter, as well as the animals of the surrounding communities through our Chow Now Pantry program.
 Welcome!

 The SPCA Cincinnati will be offering Junior Service Days where kids will be provided with a brief orientation, an animal experience, opportunities to build animal enrichment, an opportunity to help bag pet food for our Chow Now Pet Food Pantry, and a facility tour.